ainsleydev/website/content/posts/optimise-seo/index.md

 </head>
 ```

-This makes things a lot simpler, we can define some CSS for our page instead of adding a `no-js` class to the body.
-This
+This makes things a lot simpler, as we can define some CSS for our page instead of adding a `no-js` class to the body.
-will avoid any layout shifts and styling glitches.
-It also helps our code bases a lot more maintainable.
+This will avoid any layout shifts and styling glitches.
+It also helps our code bases become a lot more maintainable and
+easier to read.

 ### Checkbox Hack